Ouran High School Host Club

 Ouran High School Host Club (桜蘭高校ホスト部, Ōran Kōkō Hosuto Kurabu) is a Japanese romantic comedy manga series written and illustrated by Bisco Hatori.
 It was serialized in Hakusensha's LaLa magazine from September 2002 to November 2010.
 The series follows Haruhi Fujioka, a scholarship student at Ouran Academy, and the other members of the school's popular host club.
 The story focuses on the relationships within and outside the Club.

 The manga was adapted into an animated television series directed by Takuya Igarashi and produced by Bones, which ran from April to September 2006.
 Other media based on the series includes a series of audio dramas, a Japanese television drama series, a 2012 live-action film adaptation, and a visual novel by Idea Factory.
 Three musical adaptations were staged in Japan from 2022 to 2023.

 Ouran High School Host Club has been generally well-received, with its comedy and parody of otaku culture being particularly commended.
 Its depiction of LGBTQ characters has seen both praise and criticism.
-The manga was a commercial success, with over 13 million copies in circulation by December 2011.
+The manga was a commercial success, with over 14 million copies in circulation by January 2026.

 Plot

 The comedic series revolves around the escapades of Haruhi Fujioka, a scholarship student at the prestigious Ouran Academy, an elite private school for rich kids located in Bunkyo, Tokyo.
 Looking for a quiet place to study, Haruhi stumbles upon the otherwise-abandoned Third Music Room, a place where the Host Club, a group of six male students, gathers to entertain female "clients" with food and themed parties.
-During their initial encounter, Haruhi accidentally destroys an antique vase valued at ¥8,000,000 (around US$60,000) and must work off the debt as the club's errand boy.
+During their initial encounter, Haruhi accidentally destroys an antique vase valued at ¥8,000,000 (around US$50,000 in 2025) and must work off the debt as the club's errand boy.
 Her short hair, slouching attire, and gender-ambiguous face cause her to be mistaken by the Hosts for a male student.
-They eventually realize her actual gender, but not before learning what a "natural" she is at hosting and promoting her to a member of the Host Club; so that she may work off her debt by procuring a certain number of clients by the time she graduates.
+They eventually realize her actual gender, but not before learning what a "natural" she is at hosting, and thus the other Hosts decide to promote her to a member of the Host Club so that she may work off her debt by procuring a certain number of clients by the time she graduates.

 Media

 Manga

 The Ouran High School Host Club manga series was serialized between the September 2002 and November 2010 issues of LaLa magazine.
-The individual chapters were collected in eighteen tankōbon volumes between August 5, 2003 and April 5, 2011.
+The individual chapters were collected in eighteen tankōbon volumes between August 5, 2003, and April 5, 2011.

-Hakusensha released a fanbook for the series on August 4, 2009 titled (桜蘭高校ホスト部(クラブ)ファンブック～うきドキ☆攻略大作戦～, Ōran Kōkō Hosuto Kurabu Fanbukku: Uki Doki Kōryaku Daisakusen).
+Hakusensha released a fanbook for the series on August 4, 2009, titled (桜蘭高校ホスト部(クラブ)ファンブック～うきドキ☆攻略大作戦～, Ōran Kōkō Hosuto Kurabu Fanbukku: Uki Doki Kōryaku Daisakusen).

 The series is licensed in English North America by Viz Media under its Shojo Beat imprint, and in Indonesia in the monthly manga magazine Hanalala.
-It is published in Singapore (in both simplified Chinese and English) by Chuang Yi, and in Poland by JPF.
+It was published in Singapore (in both simplified Chinese and English) by Chuang Yi, and in Poland by JPF.